Chapter 4 Computing Resources

 4.4.1 Personal computers

-These are computers that your lab might own, such as a laptop, a desktop, used by one individual or maybe just a few individuals in your lab.
+These are computers that your lab might own, such as laptops or desktops, used by one individual or maybe a few individuals in your lab.

 If you are not performing intensive computational tasks, it is possible that you will only need personal computers for your lab.
-However, you may find that this changes, and you might require connecting your personal computers to shared computers for more computational power and or storage.
+However, as your project expands and you start working with more and complex data, you might require connecting your personal computers to shared computers for more computational power and/or storage.

 4.4.3 Computer Cluster

 For example, if a large file needs to be converted to a different format, pieces of the file will be converted simultaneously by the different nodes.
-Thus each node is performing the same task just with different pieces of the file.
-The user has to write code in a special way to specify that they want parallel processing to be used and how.
+Thus, each node is performing the same task just with different pieces of the file.
+The user has to write code in a special way to specify that they want parallel processing to be used and how they want this parallel processing to be performed.
 See here for an introduction about how this is done “How to Supercharge Your Bash Workflows with GNU Parallel” (2019).

 It is important to realize that the CPUs in each of the node computers connected within a cluster are all performing a similar task simultaneously.